There is no one face to modern slavery. Victims can be colleagues, contractors brought in for temporary work, or people in the local community.

 - Give staff a consistent understanding of the warning signs and how to report them

-- Support the implementation of your modern slavery policy through consistent staff awareness and reporting procedures
+- Apply your modern slavery policy more consistently through better staff awareness and reporting

 - Reduce the risk of slavery or trafficking going unnoticed in your workforce or supply chain